 This procedure provides an overview of how to use the Identify instrumentor.
-For detailed information about the tool, refer to the Identify RTL debugger documentation.

 - 1. The Identify instrumentor software interface opens, with an Identify project automatically set up for the design to be instrumented and debugged (IICE tab). - 2.
 Do the following in the Identify instrumentor interface: - Instrument the design.
-For details of using the Identify instrumentor, refer to the Identify RTL debugger documentation. - Save the instrumented design.
+For details of using the Identify instrumentor, refer to the Identify Instrumentor documentation. - Save the instrumented design.